FelipeFMA/nekrotrace/README.md

 npm run dev:windows # if you are using windows npm run dev:linux:x11 # if you are using linux (x11) npm run dev:linux:wayland # if you are using linux (wayland)

+# Or build it get the binary file (or the exe file if you use windows)
+npm run tauri:build
 ```

 Linux Capabilities (optional alternative to sudo)